Hkhaira1/qbb2021-answers/week9/README_feedback.md

 2.I also think you're grabbing the wrong pvalues from the results.
 It looks like you're grabbing the p-value of the intercept, rather than that of stage.
 This is also probably why your volcano plot does not look as it should. (-1)

 5/7

+I fixed the qq plots and ploted the correct P-vaules for both sex and stage diff expressed genes.
+I also corrted the valcano plot based on those p-vlalues.